Catholic Church in Cuba: History

 Catholicism has historically been the majority religion since Cuba's colonization.
 However, Communist Cuba is no exception to the ideological clash between Communism and religion that was common in communist countries.
 After Fidel Castro's ascent to power in 1959, he imposed restrictions on religious activities such as Christmas celebrations, and in 1962 barred personnel of the Church from joining the Communist Party of Cuba - following a communist tradition of Marxist-Leninist atheism.
 However, Castro's efforts were not as successful as in traditionally communist countries such as the USSR or China.

 When the Cold War ended, such restrictions were lifted and the atheist guidelines outlined in the Cuban Constitution were removed.
 Catholics have been able openly join the Party since 1990.
 In 1998 Pope John Paul II made an official visit to Cuba and met Fidel Castro in person.
 Castro honored the Pope publicly.
 Pope Benedict XVI visited in 2012, meeting both Fidel and First Secretary of the Communist Party of Cuba Raúl Castro, as did Pope Francis in 2015.
 Raúl Castro was so moved by Pope Francis’s visit and speeches that he said “If the Pope continues to speak like this, sooner or later I will start praying again and I will return to the Catholic Church – and I’m not saying this jokingly.”

 Current status

 The Catholic Church body in Cuba is governed by the Cuban Bishops Conference.
-There are over six million Catholics - around 60.5% of the total population - although only about 2% attend mass.
+There are over six million Catholics - around 60.5% of the total population.
 The country is divided into three archdioceses and eleven dioceses.

 The Catholic Church in Cuba has taken on a more politically active role than in many other countries.
 It claims to have engaged in discussion with the government on issues such as political prisoners and free market reforms.

 Catholics in Cuba have greater religious freedom than those in other Communist countries such as China, Laos, North Korea, and Vietnam.